hjacobs/python-clickclick/contributing.rst

 ==============================

 1. Submit a comment to the relevant issue or create a new issue describing your proposed change.
-1. Do a fork, develop and test your code changes.
+2. Do a fork, develop and test your code changes.
-1. Include documentation
+3. Include documentation.
-1. Submit a pull request.
+4. Submit a pull request.

 You'll get feedback about your pull request as soon as possible.